wp-plugins/post-pay-counter/readme.txt

 * **CSV export**: every stats you see can be exported in csv files for offline consulting or storing.
 * **Overall stats**: at the bottom of every stats page, a box with overall stats is avaiable with interesting details about your blog.

 There's much more to enjoy.
 Try it yourself!
-More details at the [plugin page](http://www.thecrowned.org/post-pay-counter "Post Pay Counter page").
+More details at the [plugin page](http://www.thecrowned.org/post-pay-counter "Post Pay Counter page"), while reviews can be found at [IdeaGeek]( "IdeaGeek") and [Mondofico]( "Mondofico").

 == Installation ==
 1. Just upload the directory of the Post Pay Counter in your wp-content/plugins directory, note that you need the whole folder, not only the single files.